 Let’s take a look at Chase’s line-up of credit cards (Chase-branded cards only; we’re not focusing on Chase’s co-branded cards for now).

 Chase has 4 personal cards – the Sapphire Reserve (CSR), the Sapphire Preferred (CSP), the Freedom, and the Freedom Unlimited.
-The basics of each card (as of August 2018) are:
+The basics of each card (as of August 2018; please note that some of the sign-up bonus and annual fee information is outdated) are:

 And Chase has 3 business cards, all in the “Ink” family – the Ink Preferred (CIP), the Ink Cash (CIC), and the Ink Unlimited (CIU).
-The basics of these cards (as of August 2018) are:
+The basics of these cards (as of August 2018; please note that some of the sign-up bonus and annual fee information is outdated) are:

 Important Things to Know in Formulating a Chase Strategy

 Two things about Chase UR points are very important to note here:

 (1) If you have the Sapphire Reserve, the Sapphire Preferred, and/or the Ink Preferred card, your Chase UR points can be transferred to Chase’s Airline and Hotel Partners.
 This makes holding one or more of these three cards incredibly valuable, and it also makes it possible to achieve value for your UR points above our baseline values.